“One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 Mistakes of entrepreneurship start occurring when an entrepreneur thinks he has no direct competitor.

-Your product may not have any competition until it is totally unique that no one has thought about it before.
-But it’s a rare phenomenon.
+Your product may not have any competition unless it is totally unique that no one has thought about it before.
+It rarely happens though.

-You must know every move of your competitors to win the race of your niche.
+You must know every move of your competitors to win the race in your concerned niche.

 4. Hiring Employees Based on Cost.